 Topical trust funds

 The regional centers are complemented by technical assistance financed through topical trust funds.
 The first such fund started operations in May 2009, concentrating on building capacity in connection with anti-money laundering and combating the financing of terrorism.
-The trust funds on tax policy and administration, managing natural resource wealth, and the South Sudan started operations in 2011.
+The trust funds on tax policy and administration, managing natural resource wealth, and the South Sudan started operations in 2011, and a fourth one is under preparation on developing a tax administration diagnostic tool for global use.
 In addition, the IMF and the World Bank are working on a joint trust fund to provide assistance on developing sustainable debt strategies and are renewing another joint trust fund to provide assistance on financial sector issues.

 Donors play a large role in financing technical assistance